Diapers at the Doctor

 Addressing Diaper Need During COVID19

-COVID-19 has been a distressing time for our community and the families we serve.
+COVID-19 was a distressing time for our community and the families we serve.

 Thankfully, we have been able to support distribution of diapers among community partners to supplement any greater need.
 Through the contributions of Help-A-Mother-Out and the greater community, our totals have amounted to 40,000 diapers!